GRIZZLY BEAR TOWN

 "I like to think of the sound as 'cutting-edge ancient'"

 The songs illustrate indigenous cultural concepts, including Haida stewardship and spiritual concepts.
 Some of the songs contain new lyrics written about supernatural beings or crest-animals in states of transformation.
-Terri-Lynn was fortunate to work with the last fluent Haida speakers to translate lyrics for original compositions, from English to Haida.
+Terri-Lynn was fortunate to work with elders and fluent Haida speakers to translate lyrics for original compositions, from English to Haida.

 "She of the Powerful Face” arrives on a reef from the ocean